Border Protestants share Brexit views

 Brexit and the border: Views of Donegal Protestants

-It is almost a month since Brexit talks shone a spotlight on the Irish border but life in County Donegal's Laggan Valley seems to have changed little.
+It is almost a month since Brexit talks shone a spotlight on the Irish border but life in County Donegal's Laggan Valley goes on as normal.

 This part of east Donegal is home to many of Ireland's minority Protestant population.